 The Data Organizer is responsible for storing the full resolution hits coming from the Data Formatter according to the SSID they correspond to, so it can recover them when the match information from the AMChip is produced.

-The Track Fitter gathers the full resolution hits that correspond to a the AMChip produced and computes a linear fir for each possible hit combination while using different sets of constants according to the sector each road belongs to.
+The Track Fitter gathers the full resolution hits that correspond to a AMChip produced road and computes a linear fir for each possible hit combination while using different sets of constants according to the sector each road belongs to.

 Data Organizer and Internal memory requirements

-At each event cycle, the Data Organizer has to store all the incoming full resolution hits so that when the AMChip produces the matched patterns, the relevant hit data is recovered.
+For each event, the Data Organizer has to store in a smart Data Base all the incoming full resolution hits so that when the AMChip produces the matched patterns, the relevant hit data is easily recovered.
 An DO architecture has been already designed for the AUX board firmware and targets an Altera Arria V device that has 24.140Kb of M10k memory available.
-The current target FPGA contains 16.020Kb of BlockRAM memory.
+The current target FPGA, a Xilinx Kintex (….. please put the code) contains 16.020Kb of BlockRAM memory.

 The current DO supports a 14-bit SSID and uses about 4400Kb of on-chip memory.
 For a 15-bit SSID the needed memory would be 8300Kb and for 16-bit it rises to 16200Kb, more than what is available on the current target.
 The dependence on other parameters such as maximum hits per layer per event (1024), maximum hits per layer per SSID (7 or 31, depends on the layer being SCT or Pixel) is much more linear and an increase in those parameters doesn’t affect much the memory demands.

 In case the increase of the SSID width to 16 bits is needed, a change in the architecture is being proposed.
 A coarse description of the original DO is presented.
+Full resolution hits belonging to same SSID are assumed to arrive one after the other.
+The content of different SSID is ordered at the DO input.
 As the full resolution hits are received in an event, they are stored consecutively in a memory (HLM – Hit List Memory).
 At the same time for each 1st hit of a specific SSID a memory (HLP – Hit List Pointer), addressed by that SSID number saves the address that hit was stored in the HLM.
 Also, for each hit of a specific SSID another memory (HCM – Hit Count Memory), also (in a way) addressed by that SSID number, updates the total amount of consecutive hits that belong to that SSID in that specific event.
 This way, to read the hits for each SSID coming from the AMMap, the initial memory address is recovered from the HLP, the number of consecutive hits to read is recovered from the HCP, and the hits are read from the HLM.
 The modification is in that the number of consecutive hits for each SSID is not stored, instead in parallel with the HLM another 1-bit wide memory with the same depth is implemented in Distributed RAM.
 Each memory cell corresponds to each full res hit data stored and indicates if the next memory location contains a hit from the same SSID or from a different one.
 So in order to read the hits, the starting address is looked into the HLP, and hits are read from the HLM until a zero is read from the distributed memory, which is being addressed using the same bus as the HLM.